giucarny/EESstacked/README.md

 ([EES](http://europeanelectionstudies.net/)) voter study.
-The creation of this SDM is part of the research activities of the [ProConEU](https://www.mzes.uni-mannheim.de/proconeu/) project, an academic research effort[1] analysing the enlarging gaps between proponents and opponents of the European Union (EU) in terms of party politics, citizen politics, and social media communication.
+The creation of this SDM is part of the research activities of the [ProConEU](https://www.mzes.uni-mannheim.de/proconeu/) project, an academic research effort analysing the enlarging gaps between proponents and opponents of the European Union (EU) in terms of party politics, citizen politics, and social media communication.
 The data pipeline and the general workflow were completed mostly between July 2021 and January 2022 making use of [R](https://cran.r-project.org/) version 4.1-4.2.

 # What is an SDM